-Marijuana has many potential psychological effects, and it is worth noting that this is not a comprehensive list.
+Cannabis has many potential psychological effects, and it is worth noting that this is not a comprehensive list.

-Marijuana is only potentially safe for use by adults.
+Cannabis is only potentially safe for use by adults.

-Marijuana may affect the brain development of older children and teenagers.
+Cannabis may affect the brain development of older children and teenagers.
 This can lead to memory loss, concentration issues, and impaired problem-solving skills.

 Long-term effects depend on several factors, including:

-- how a person uses marijuana
+- how a person uses cannabis

 - how often they use it